Top 27 Dog-Friendly Beaches in Washington State

 Bloedel Donovan Park is a dog-friendly waterfront park in Bellingham.
 It’s located along the shores of Lake Whatcom and has a beautiful beach.
 Dogs are allowed here off-leash year-round from 6 a.m. to 10 a.m.
 Except for the mentioned time, dogs must be on a leash.
 The south of the parking lot allows off-leash dogs during bad weather if the turf is unstable.

-This park is perfect for families as it has a playground, picnic tables, etc. This place has two community establishments that are available for events via pre-booking.
+This park is perfect for families as it has a playground, picnic tables, etc. Two community establishments are available for events via pre-booking.
 The park has a beach and many adventurous activities like volleyball, basketball, and swimming docks.

 8. Richmond Beach Saltwater Park – Shoreline, WA